-Congressman Long sits on the House Energy and Commerce Committee where he serves on three crucial subcommittees: Communications and Technology, Health, and Environment and Climate Change.
+Congressman Long sits on the House Energy and Commerce Committee where he serves on three crucial subcommittees: Communications and Technology, Health, and Oversight and Investigations.

 - Protecting Table Rock Lake homeowners

-In April, Congressman Long introduced H.R.2132 - legislation aimed to protect homeowners on Table Rock Lake from being forced to remove existing structures due to the Army Corps of Engineers boundary lines changing over time.
+Congressman Long has introduced legislation aimed to protect homeowners on Table Rock Lake from being forced to remove existing structures due to the Army Corps of Engineers boundary lines changing over time.

 - Reducing Diesel Emissions

-In July, Congressman Long and his colleagues on the Energy and Commerce Committee worked to bring H.R.
+During the 116th Congress, Congressman Long and his colleagues on the Energy and Commerce Committee worked to bring H.R.
 3375 (Stopping Bad Robocalls Act) to the House floor - legislation that expands protections for consumers, increases the length of time the FCC can catch illegal robocallers and allows the federal government to issue penalties up to $10,000 per violation.
-The Stopping Bad Robocalls Act recently passed the House by an overwhelming majority.

 - Rural Broadband Deployment

-In July, Congressman Long introduced H.R.
-3869 (Internet Exchange Act of 2019) - legislation aimed to strengthen Internet access in rural and other underserved areas by promoting more Internet Exchanges across the country.
+Congressman Long has championed legislation aimed to strengthen Internet access in rural and other underserved areas by promoting more Internet Exchanges across the country.

-In July, Congressman Long and Congressman Emanuel Cleaver introduced H.R.
-3778 – legislation that would give states funds for emotional wellbeing, mental health and suicide prevention training for school personnel in elementary and secondary schools.
+Congressman Long worked with Congressman Emanuel Cleaver on legislation that would give states funding for emotional wellbeing, mental health and suicide prevention training for school personnel in elementary and secondary schools.